 Clearing House Apothekers (CHA) is a company that handles insurance claims for pharmacies and insurance providers.
-With over ten years of experience, CHA was looking to upgrade the visual style of its core tool CHA Online to match their new brand identity.
+CHA was looking to upgrade their claim filing software - CHA Online.

-With a new brand identity in place, Clearing House Apothekers (CHA) was looking to update the visual style of their core offering: CHA Online, a tool for pharmacies to file insurance claims.
 However, interviews with pharmacies and insurance providers uncovered that the opportunity to improve CHA Online extended beyond a visual refresh.
-On the other hand, a vision workshop with internal stakeholders revealed the company's drive to make a bold move that would strengthen its market position.
+A vision workshop with internal stakeholders revealed the company's drive to make a bold move that would strengthen its market position.

 We reframed the challenge to redesign CHA Online to address the needs of different target audiences while updating the organization's front-end and backend infrastructures.